 Which competitors’ advertising campaigns are having the most significant impact on sales?

-Step 2: Align your organization and key stakeholders to understand the data
+Step 2: Align your organisation and key stakeholders to understand the data

-Marketing mix modeling requires you to collect a large amount of data from several different areas within your organization.
+Marketing mix modelling requires you to collect a large amount of data from several different areas within your organisation.
 To do this, you will need to engage the gatekeepers of each data set, establish responsibilities, and create a timeline for data processing.